logpai/loglizer/README.md

 Loglizer is an open-source python tool for automatic anomaly detection via log analysis.
 In this project, six popular anomaly detection methods are implemented and compared on two public datasets, and detailed information (e.g., experimental results, findings) can be found in our [paper](http://ieeexplore.ieee.org/document/7774521/).

+Notes: Recently, many researchers and developers emailed us for the datasets, but unfortunately some datasets cannot be distributed as we do not have the copyright.
+The good news is that we ([logpai](https://github.com/logpai)) are trying to public some log datasets ([loghub](https://github.com/logpai/loghub)).
+Please follow us for the latest progress.

 ## Paper
-Our paper named is published on the 27th International Symposium on Software Reliability Engineering (**ISSRE 2016**), Ottawa, Canada.
+Our paper is published on the 27th International Symposium on Software Reliability Engineering (**ISSRE 2016**), Ottawa, Canada.
 The information can be found here:
 **Title: Experience Report: System Log Analysis for Anomaly Detection**
 **Authors:** Shilin He, Jieming Zhu, Pinjia He, and Michael R. Lyu
 **Paper link:** [paper](http://ieeexplore.ieee.org/document/7774521/)